krish-shahh/calyxos/README.md

 - **Code style**: ruff linting for consistency
 - **Coverage**: 85%+ on core modules, 100% on public APIs

-## When NOT to Use Talos
+## When NOT to Use Calyxos

-Talos is purpose-built for ML/LLM pipelines.
+Calyxos is purpose-built for ML/LLM pipelines.
 Consider alternatives if:

 1. **Dependencies are static and known upfront**: If your computation graph structure is fixed at design time and never changes, the overhead of runtime tracking is wasted.
 A functional pipeline may be simpler.

-2. **You need multi-process or multi-machine distribution**: Talos analyzes parallelization opportunities but doesn't orchestrate cross-process execution.
+2. **You need multi-process or multi-machine distribution**: Calyxos analyzes parallelization opportunities but doesn't orchestrate cross-process execution.
 If you need Dask/Ray-level distributed scheduling, look elsewhere.

-3. **You need multi-tenant isolation**: Talos assumes single-tenant, single-process workloads.
+3. **You need multi-tenant isolation**: Calyxos assumes single-tenant, single-process workloads.
 If you need shared caches or isolation guarantees for concurrent users, you'll need additional infrastructure.

 4. **Real-time systems with timing guarantees**: Lazy evaluation is the opposite of predictable latency.
 If you need guaranteed response times, avoid frameworks with deferred computation.